Monika365/BritishAirways-Tableau-Project/README.md

 ## 🎯 Project Purpose

 This project transforms raw passenger review data into a **visually compelling and interactive dashboard**.
-It enables users to analyze customer satisfaction across time, geography, and service categories — ideal for **airline strategy**, **marketing teams**, and **portfolio demonstration**.
+It enables users to analyse customer satisfaction across time, geography, and service categories — ideal for **airline strategy**, **marketing teams**, and **portfolio demonstration**.

 ---